AnaJade/Mandible_tracking/README.md

 ## Data preprocessing
 The XYZ position values will be scaled to fit between [-1, 1], which is also the range for the quaternion values.

+## Running the code on Ubuntu
+**Bash file modifications**
+1. Change the conda path and the env name
+2. Change the `PYTHONPATH` value to the project folder path

+**Running the bash scripts**
+1. Open a terminal and go to the project folder
+2. If necessary, change the bash file permissions with `chmod +x [bash file name].sh`
+3. Run the script with `./[bash file name].sh`